 There is a new show on TV to replace ” River Monsters” with Jeremy Wade.
 I don’t know the name but it’s a French fisherman who travels the world to fish for massive beasts.
 In one of the shows he searches for a Wade catfish in Paris.
 He fishes on the banks of the Seine and the Saint Martin Canals, thus upping the ante for the activities Michael wanted to do in Paris.

-This morning, after a relatively sleepless night for all (Michael up at 12:20 in the morning in an irascible stupor insisting that we fish now and sleep later) we are taking our Ronco Pocket Fisherman to the banks of the Seine to try and catch a Wade catfish.
+This morning, after a relatively sleepless night for all (Michael up at 1:00 in the morning in an irascible stupor insisting that we fish now and sleep later), we are taking our Ronco Pocket Fisherman to the banks of the Seine to try and catch a Wade catfish.
 We are baiting the hook with Genoa salami and Mozarella because while I’m am indulgent enough mother to schlepp a fishing rod to Paris I am not running around looking for Night Crawlers.

 We had a family discussion about what happens if Michael falls in and all bets are on as to whether any of us will jump in after him.
 Through my sleepy fog I’m thinking perhaps not.
 Dealing with teenagers requires sufficient sleep and a sense of humor.
 Lacking the former diminishes the latter.
 I was experiencing a deficit of both.

 On to the Luxembourg gardens to sail boats in the Grande Basin.
 Pierre Hermes was on the way, literally unavoidable, so of course we stopped for more pastry and ate them in the shade of the garden.
-I took a rhubarb tart: crisp and delicate pate sucre with a layer of rhubarb compote, a little scoop of passion fruit mousse and a layer of fresh strawberries nestled around the mousse.
+I took a rhubarb tart: crisp and delicate pate sucre with a tart layer of rhubarb compote, a little scoop of silky passion fruit mousse and a layer of plump Mara des Bois strawberries nestled around the mousse.
 Daniel had a little cake comprised of genoise moistened with a lime soaking syrup, passion fruit mousse and bits of rhubarb, a crunchy disc of pate sucree on the bottom and the whole cake enrobed in a white chocolate mirror glaze.
 Very pretty!
 I must apologize for the lack of photos.
 I have no excuse other than in our excitement we inhaled them and then looked at the table and thought to ourselves, what a pity we didn’t take pictures.
 I have only two and Daniel’s cake is a little worse for wear because it pitched sideways in the bag.
 You have to imagine a perfect demisphere with a perfectly even mirror glaze.

 Later, we met up at my belle mere’s apartment to see Francois’ two brothers and Cousin Adam, the worlds greatest baby sitter after Daniel.